openplotter/documentation-v1-x-x/network.md

 **Disadvantage**
 Lower download performance.
-OpenPlotter must be in a good place to get a good internet connection.
+OpenPlotter must be in a good place to get a good internet connection (unrealistic).
 {% endhint %}